 .
 The only jay endemic to Japanese islands of Amami-oshima and Tokunoshima.
 In the fall they can gather in groups as large as 100 birds where they feed mainly on acorns.
 Habitat loss and predation have this bird listed as declining and vulnerable.

 ).
 Ranges intermittently from western Mexico to El Salvador and may have as many as 5 subspecies!
 They are considered of least concern, though populations are declining.

 5. Green jay

-) can be found from southern Texas throughout central America and as far south as Peru.
+).
+These jays can be found from southern Texas throughout central America and as far south as Peru.
 Although they are a solitary breeder, they are very social in the non-breeding season.
-Populations are increasing they are considered of least concern.
+Populations are increasing and they are considered of least concern.

 6. Spotted nutcracker

 ).
 Native across Europe and Asia, theses birds are monogamous and generally hang out only with their mate.
 Like the unicolor jay they are considered of least concern but trends point towards decline.